nh2tran/AMAS/README.md

 # AMAS
 All-Mapping tool using Adaptive Seeds for high-throughput sequencing data

-AMAS is designed to exhaustively search for all possible mapping locations of high-throughput sequencing (HTS) reads in a reference sequence with up to a given edit distance (including substitutions and indels).
+AMAS is designed to exhaustively search for all possible mapping locations of high-throughput sequencing (HTS) reads in a reference sequence, with up to a given edit distance (including substitutions and indels).

 AMAS features major improvements of the mapping, partition and filtration of adaptive seeds to speed up the all-mapping process while preserving sensitivity.
 In addition to all-mapping, AMAS also supports best-mapping and -k mapping modes.